-Formatting your Thesis
+Formatting your thesis

-Thesis layout and presentation
+Thesis layout and presentation (electronic and print)

-Before converting to PDF you need to ensure that you have incorporated any elements of the thesis created in programmes such as Excel, Access, PowerPoint etc into the main body of the thesis.
-If using Microsoft Word to produce your thesis, you should do this by using the Insert>Object, Insert>Picture or Insert>File options rather than by copying and pasting.
-However, if there are eg multimedia elements that you are unable to incorporate into the main body of your thesis it may be possible to to upload these as a separate file.
+Before converting to PDF you need to ensure that you have incorporated any elements of the thesis created in programs such as Excel, etc. into the main body of the thesis to create a single PDF file.
+However, if there are multimedia elements that you are unable to incorporate into the main body of your thesis it may be possible to upload these as a separate file.

 You should save the PDF version of your thesis using the following filename format: yearnamedegree.pdf e.g. 2017smithphd.pdf or 2017jonesmphil.pdf

 Creating an edited version of your thesis

 If you have been unable to secure all the necessary third party copyright permissions for your thesis you will not be able to make the full version available online.
 You will still be required to deposit this copy, and it will be held securely.
 However, you may wish to make an edited version publicly available.
-If this is the case you should save an additional copy of your thesis, remove the relevant material and insert a place holder at this point in the document, eg "Figure (Text/Chart/Diagram/image etc) has been removed due to Copyright restrictions".
+If this is the case you should save an additional copy of your thesis, remove the relevant material and insert a place holder at this point in the document, e.g. "Figure (Text/Chart/Diagram/image etc) has been removed due to Copyright restrictions".

 Remember that you need to deposit both the full and the edited version of your thesis, and that these should be given different filenames (see above).